This article has links to products and services we love, which we may make commission from.

 1. Applecross Campsite

-Often the first main stop road-trippers make after taking on the hairpin Bealach na Bà road.
+It is often the first main stop road-trippers make after taking on the hairpin Bealach na Bà road.

 So what’s the appeal?

-Applecross boasts of views over to the Isle of Skye and a hoaching eatery called the Applecross Inn.
+Applecross boasts views over to the Isle of Skye and a hoaching eatery called the Applecross Inn.

 Applecross campsite is a 10-minute walk from the Inn.